boliquan/wp-clean-up/readme.txt

 == Description ==

 WP Clean Up can help us to clean up the wordpress database by removing "revision" "draft" "auto draft" "moderated comments" "spam comments" "trash comments".
+It allows you to optimize your WordPress database without phpMyAdmin.
 It adds a settings page to "Dashboard"->"Settings"->"WP Clean Up" where you can clean up the wordpress database.
 It allows you to remove the redundant data within few clicks.
 It is a effective tool to keep your database clean and surely save a lot of space of your MySQL Database.